venovako/FLAPWxHZ/README.md

 All data is stored in the Fortran array order.

+The testing dataset is available for [download](http://euridika.math.hr:1846/Jacobi/FLAPW-data/) (please, conserve the bandwidth by downloading only what is of interest to you).

 An example of data format of the test cases:

 | file name |      data type |      rows | columns |